deeksha7chauhan/Dv-Group_PPT/README.md

 # *Dataset Description*
 The dataset used in this project offers various insights into the Paris 2024 Olympic Summer Games, including:

-•⁠ Athletes & Teams: Information on participants and their countries' performances E•⁠ vents & Disciplines: Details about sports, events, and the games calendar •⁠ Medals: Medal tallies for comparison across countries and events
+•⁠ Athletes & Teams: Information on participants and their countries' performances

+•⁠ Events & Disciplines: Details about sports, events, and the games calendar

+•⁠ Medals: Medal tallies for comparison across countries and events

 ---